satrujit11/flutter-animation-set/README.md

-# ✨ Flutter Animation Set
+satrujit11-patch-1satrujit11-patch-1# ✨ Flutter Animation Set

 [![pub package](https://img.shields.io/pub/v/flutter_animation_set.svg)](https://pub.dev/packages/flutter_animation_set)

 **[Lanuage ~~]** [English](README.md) | [中文文档](README_CN.md)

-Simplified Flutter stagger animation.To drive the Flutter stagger animation through a timeline in the form of an animation configuration.You can
+Simplified Flutter stagger animation, to drive the Flutter stagger animation through a timeline in the form of an animation configuration.You can

 1. Uses the existing Animation Widget of `Flutter Animation Set`
 2. Use `Flutter Animation Set` to create a new Animation Widget